SandeshJIT/fake-news-detection/README.md

 (1)  the subject column is very predictive and tends to leak the label.
 (2) text data is sparse and high-dimensional and so makes models overfitting or poorly generalizing prone.
 (3) date fields are randomly formatted and often missing and thus require thorough preprocessing.
 These issues need a methodical approach with equal focus on accuracy and other factors.

+#How to setup.
+1. clone the repo and open on jupiter nodebook or google collab.
+2. Download dataset from [The ISOT Fake News Dataset](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset) and place in the root folder.
+3. Insall the required dependencies if any missing.
+4. Run each cell or run all cell at once and observe the results.